 There is a piece of work being done now that will start to look at what a national system will look like considering the disbenefits of regionalisation.

-TERMS OFR REFERENCE AND MEMBERSHIP:
+TERMS OF REFERENCE AND MEMBERSHIP:

 There was discussion of adopter voice on the Board.